Unleash/unleash/website/docs/how-to/how-to-send-impression-data-to-a-sink.md

 ![The create feature toggle form.
 There's a toggle at the end of the form that enables or disables impression data.
 It's labeled "impression data".](/img/enable-impression-data.png)

-To create a feature toggle with impression data enabled, set the `impressionData` option to `true` in the request payload:
+To create a feature toggle with impression data enabled, set the `impressionData` option to `true` in the request payload, as seen below.
+For more options, check the [reference docs on creating features](../api/admin/feature-toggles-api-v2.md#create-toggle).

 <ApiRequest verb="post" payload={{name: "<feature-toggle-name>", impressionData: true}} url="api/admin/projects/<project-id>/features" title="Create a feature toggle with impression data enabled."/>